jmehami1/Line-scan_Frame_Camera_Calibration/README.md

    make -j
    ```

-3. Edit the calibration configuration file [calibration.yaml](./parameter_files/calibration.yaml) if needed.
+3. Edit the calibration configuration file [config.yaml](./config.yaml) as needed.
 Details of the calibration configuration are described in the next section.

 4. Run calibration script `Main_Calibration.m`  Pass the directory location of the extracted images  `Images/*NAME OF BAG*/`  which contains the `Frame` and `Line-scan` directories.